bharath969/Walmart_Sales_Analysis/README.md

 |gross_income|	Gross Income|	decimal(6,4)|
 |Rating|	Rating	|FLOAT(2, 1)|

-# Uploading the CSV File
+# Uploading the CSV File:
 <br>Upload the values from csv file to the table created in sql.
 <br>Truncate the table while uploading

-# Data wrangling
+# Data wrangling:
 <br>This has already been taken care of while creating table by using constraint "***NOT NULL***"

 # Feauture Engineering :